rishijeet/machine-learning-book/chapter-15-hyperparameter-tuning.md

 print(f"Best score from Random Search: {random_search.best_score_:.4f}")
 ```

-## Visual Explanation

-!A diagram showing a 2D grid for two hyperparameters (e.g., n_estimators and max_depth).
-Grid Search checks every point on the grid, while Random Search checks a random subset of points.
-*Grid Search is exhaustive but slow.
-Random Search is a more efficient way to explore the hyperparameter space.*

 ## Summary

 - **Hyperparameters** are the settings of a model that we define before training. **Parameters** are what the model learns during training.